camptocamp/c2cgeoportal/doc/integrator/filter.rst

 If ``column_name`` is not defined, the attribute name is used.

-If ``separator`` is defined, the column is considered as a list of values.
+If ``separator`` is defined, the column is treated as a list of values.

-Simple example:
+Example:

 .. code:: yaml